quicwg/base-drafts/draft-ietf-quic-tls.md

 of TLS 1.3 that are used by QUIC are supported by the newer version.

 A badly configured TLS implementation could negotiate TLS 1.2 or another older version of TLS.
-An endpoint MUST terminate the connection the handshake if a version of TLS older than 1.3 is negotiated.
+An endpoint MUST terminate the connection if a version of TLS older than 1.3 is negotiated.

 # QUIC Packet Protection {#packet-protection}